GoHypernet/hypernet-protocol/packages/contracts/contracts/README.md

 ## identity

-Contains NonFunglebleRegistry.sol and the associated factory contract that produces gas efficient proxy copies.
+Contains the enumerable and non-enumerable implementations of the NFR as well as the NFR factory contract.

 ## modules